Josiah Hornblower: Engineering and military career

 On September 9, 1753, Hornblower was brought to America by the Schuyler family to support their copper mines on New Barbadoes Neck.
 Hornblower settled in Belleville and is credited with building the first steam engine in America in 1755.
 There is some dispute about the validity of the project, since he apparently (and illegally) brought two or three sets of critical engine parts with him from England.

 He continued to practice mechanical and civil engineering for much of his life.
 In 1794, he built the first stamping mill in America.
 (A stamping mill mechanically crushes raw ore for further processing.)

 Over the years, Hornblower became American in his attitude as well as by residence.
 In the French and Indian War, he was a captain in the Essex County Regiment of the New Jersey militia.
 However, his company was assigned for defence and he didn’t see action.
 In 1760, he opened a hardware store as an adjunct to his engineering work, and became a prosperous merchant.

 Political career

 For several years, Josiah had acted as a leading citizen.
 He served as clerk in various town meetings and for his county.
 As New Jersey established a revolutionary government, Essex County sent him to the state’s Assembly from 1779–1780, and in 1780, the Assembly named him its speaker.
 From 1781 until 1784, he represented Essex County as a member of the New Jersey Legislative Council, which functioned as an upper house in the legislature.

 Then in 1785, the New Jersey assembly sent Hornblower as one of their delegates to the Continental Congress.
 His term started in November 1785 and ran for a year.
 While he was diligent in attendance and voting, he wasn’t a leading member of the Congress.
 After his year, he returned home to attend to his engineering and mercantile pursuits.
+He was a candidate for Congress in 1788.